AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Search Index/API operations/Terms query.md

     termsQuery.addTerm(ColumnValue.fromString("hangzhou")); // Set the value that you want to match. termsQuery.addTerm(ColumnValue.fromString("xi'an")); // Set the value that you want to match. searchQuery.setQuery(termsQuery);
+    //searchQuery.setGetTotalCount(true);//Set the total number of matched rows to return.

-    SearchRequest searchRequest = new SearchRequest(TABLE_NAME, INDEX_NAME, searchQuery);
+    SearchRequest searchRequest = new SearchRequest("sampleTable", "sampleSearchIndex", searchQuery);
+    // You can set the columnsToGet parameter to specify the columns to return or specify to return all columns.
+If you do not set this parameter, only the primary key columns are returned.

-    SearchRequest.ColumnsToGet columnsToGet = new SearchRequest.ColumnsToGet();
+    //SearchRequest.ColumnsToGet columnsToGet = new SearchRequest.ColumnsToGet();
-    columnsToGet.setReturnAll(true); // Set ReturnAll to true to return all columns. searchRequest.setColumnsToGet(columnsToGet);
+    //columnsToGet.setReturnAll(true); // Set returnAll to true to return all columns.
+    //columnsToGet.setColumns(Arrays.asList("ColName1","ColName2")); // Set columns to return specified columns.
+    //searchRequest.setColumnsToGet(columnsToGet);

     SearchResponse resp = client.search(searchRequest);
-    System.out.println("TotalCount: " + resp.getTotalCount()); // Display the total number of matched rows instead of the number of returned rows.
+    //System.out.println("TotalCount: " + resp.getTotalCount()); // Display the total number of matched rows instead of the number of returned rows.
     System.out.println("Row: " + resp.getRows());
 }
 ```